wmodes/raspi-install/README.md

     git clone git@github.com:wmodes/chickenrobot.git (pasting in your link, of course) cd chickenrobot
     ```
+1. Do the same thing on your develepment machine to clone the repo

 Later after we do some coding on our fave development playform and push those changes to our upstream repo, we can pull them down on the pi with